Islandora/scyllaridae/README.md

 ## Attribution

 This is spiritually a fork of the php/symfony implementation at https://github.com/Islandora/crayfish, generalized to allow new microservices to just define a Dockerfile to install the proper binary/depencies and a YML spec to execute the binary depending on the mimetype being processed.
+Hence the name of this service.
+[From Wikipedia](https://en.wikipedia.org/wiki/Slipper_lobster)

+> Slipper lobsters are a family (Scyllaridae) of about 90 species of achelate crustaceans